Desk.

 A landscape size book

-Enter style reference and edit
+Style reference and edit

 It’s finally here!
 Midjourney has gone from a parlor trick to actual software, with real (albeit specific) applications.